m00tiny/grayhatfreelancing/content.en/docs/linux_privilege_escalation.md

 - [Traitor - Linux Privielege Escalation](https://github.com/liamg/traitor)

+    ```bash
-    ```Automatically exploit low-hanging fruit to pop a root shell.
+    Automatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!
 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell:

     Nearly all of GTFOBins
     Writeable docker.sock